usman133/Conversion-App/README.md

 # Conversion-App
-Frontend conversion app

 **Description:**

 This app offers various conversions to students after they have logged in sucessfully.

 Conversions include:
 * Celsius to Fahrenheit.
 * Fahrenheit to Celsius
 * 24-hour time to a 12-hour time.
 E.g. 18:00 will convert to 6pm.